meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 1. To view order information, select *[!UICONTROL *Orders]**.

-1. Get information about the order and determine next steps by checking the **[Status](#about-order-status)** column to get information about the order and determine next steps.
+1. Get information about the order and determine next steps by checking the **[Status](#about-order-status)** column to get information about the orders.

 ## View Order Detail